gy-m/Arduino_Uno/README.md

 ## Software and code
 Every project has its source code in the relevant folder.

+## Additional Libraries
+Some of the projects use "include" for additional libraries.
+The user can install the desired libraries using Arduino IDE, or use the "Libraries" folder and copy the needed library to the "library" default location: http://www.arduino.cc/en/Guide/Libraries

 ## Hardware
 * Boards - In case it does not mention otherwise, the board is Arduino Uno.